c0nnex/7dtdmanager/README.md

 Headless 7 Days to Die Manager.
 Supports Windows and Linux (Mono)

 * You will need to have Alloc's Fixes running on the server ( https://7dtd.illy.bz/ )
-* See the wiki ( https://github.com/c0nnex/7dtdmanager/wiki ) for further information.

 ## Linux